ta-ni-chkr/Netflix-Churn-Analysis/README.md

 ### 5. How do satisfaction, engagement, and support interactions vary between churned and retained users across subscription plans?

-Out of the 18.21% Mobile plan users who churned, 10.15% are Tablet users—over 55% of total churn— even though tablets, with larger screens and better resolution, are assumed to provide a superior experience.
+Out of the 18.21% Mobile plan users who churned, 10.15% are Tablet users—over 55% of total churn—even though tablets, with larger screens and better resolution, are assumed to provide a superior experience.
 Standard and Premium together contribute nearly 59% of churn, while the Basic plan adds another 23.05%.
 Across these three plans, larger-screen devices—namely Smart TVs (20.40%), Laptops (20.25%), and Desktops (19.85%)—are the top contributors, highlighting that larger-screen devices dominate the churn landscape among higher-tier users.

 Larger-screen churn likely stems from buffering issues, app crashes, slow load times, or perceived value gap — causing frustration, especially among higher-paying subscribers who expect premium performance and ultimately driving churn when the platform feels subpar or outdated on big screens.
 For Basic users, churn may be driven by fundamental performance problems or poor resolution even on stable large screens.
 These are potential causes and need further investigation to validate.